ngallo/pic-model/draft/0.1/pic-model.md

 > **Forking creates new lineage (new τ), not parallel executors of the same τ.**
 > **Forking is logical, not concurrent: it represents divergent causal succession, not simultaneous execution of the same successor.**

+**Parallelism ≠ Concurrency**

-**Parallelism refers to independent transactions.
+> Parallelism refers to independent Distributed Transactions (τ₁, τ₂, …),
+> each with its own PCA lineage.
-Concurrency refers to simultaneous claims over the same transaction.
+> Concurrency refers to simultaneous claims over the same τ.
-PIC allows the former and forbids the latter.**
+> PIC allows parallelism and forbids concurrency.

 ---